arbor-sim/arbor/doc/cpp/interconnectivity.rst

     post-synaptic destination.
 The source is typically a threshold detector on a cell or a spike source.
 The destination is a synapse on the post-synaptic cell.

-    A :class:`cell_connection` is associated with the destination cell of the connection and its gid.
+    The :cpp:member:`dest` does not include the gid of a cell, this is because a :cpp:class:`cell_connection` is bound to the destination cell which means that the gid is implicitly known.

     .. cpp:member:: cell_member_type source